Do you want to make your WordPress site SEO friendly? Here I am going to tell you different tools/strategies that will help you do this.

 20. Use Premium WordPress Themes

 When your blog or website starts getting popularity, switch to Premium WordPress Theme.
 Coding of premium themes is very good and they are Ultra SEO friendly.
-Here is a guide on Free vs Premium WordPress Themes that you can read.

 Benefits of Using Premium WordPress Themes